 11. Employees who are involved in goal setting are 3.6 times more likely to be engaged.

 Employees want to know that their opinion is appreciated.
 By involving them in the goal-setting process, managers boost their satisfaction and engagement by up to 3.6 times.
+In addition, 30% of employees confirm their managers involve them in setting goals.

 13. 87% of employees expect the employer to support their work-life balance.